-Azalea Caterpillars – These alzalea pests are reddish to brownish black with white and yellow stripes.
+Azalea Caterpillars – These azalea pests are reddish to brownish black with white and yellow stripes.
 Feeding in groups, azalea caterpillars can quickly defoliate shrubs.
 Control is often accomplished through handpicking, as they pose no threat to humans.
 Bt products are also effective.

 Stunt Nematode – These azalea pests attack the feeder roots and cause azalea plants to become stunted and yellow.
 Plants with heavy infestations eventually die.
-While there is currently nothing available to control nematodes on azaleas, with proper fertility and watering practices, the plants are better able to tolerate attacks.
+While there is currently nothing available to control stunt nematodes on azaleas, with proper fertility and watering practices, the plants are better able to tolerate attacks.

 Whiteflies – These pests usually occur in groups on the undersides of leaves, which turn yellow or die.
-Whiteflies do not respond well to treatment; however, neem oil may reduce populations.
+Whiteflies do not respond well to treatment, however, neem oil may reduce populations.